bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

 * Within 1h if the most recent message is mine
 * Reconstruct the time of day activity of the participants and evaluate whether the most recent message was posted when most were not active.

+#### Clash detection

+* When messages are exchanged rapidly, a given new message might have been typed while the poster was not aware of some other recent message being shared in parallel to theirs.
+* Evaluate how probable it might be that our new message was just a continuation of our previous message and/or a former reply not destined to the most recent message on the channel.
+  * Signals: elapsed time, speed of reading, typing indicators, read receipts
+  * Delay compensation
+    * Network latency
+    * Client-server processing latency
+    * Federation latency
+    * Latency introduced by this bridge itself
+    * The human poster itself may willingly let the anomaly go if it was within a few seconds
+* Where later refactoring of threads is feasible
+  * Ideally when the participants that clash and/or who are on the thread are on the same interface or on a mutable interface.
+  * It would be desirable to analyze 3-4 consecutive messages to determine whether the two actors were interacting
+  * Possibly with a slight shift, but still on the same thread
+  * If a later message can be proven to be much more probably a reply to the clashing peer message, reconsider decoupling the earlier one from the thread
+    * See all other listed indicators (especially: pressing the `reply` button, at-mentioning a user by name or citing)

 #### Content heuristics

 Allow for more slack if the message does not contain: